BIDMCDigitalPsychiatry/LAMP-platform/docs/deploying_lamp.md

----
-title: Deploying the LAMP Platform
+# Deploying the LAMP Platform
-slug: deploying_lamp
----

 **You must have a configured Docker Swarm cluster to continue.**
 Please follow all steps below in the exact order specified, though you may skip optional steps.